 Types of Splunk software licenses

-The standard Splunk Enterprise license is available for purchase and can be configured for any indexing volume.
+The Enterprise license must be purchased.
 Contact Splunk Sales for information.

-The Trial license is for standalone, single-instance use.
-For a trial Splunk Enterprise distributed deployment, consisting of multiple Splunk Enterprise instances, each instance must use its own Trial license.
-This differs from a distributed deployment running under a full Enterprise license, where you install the Enterprise license on a central license master and then simply point the other instances to the license master.
-See Configure a license master.
+If you want to setup a trial Splunk Enterprise distributed deployment consisting of multiple Splunk Enterprise instances communicating with each other, each instance must use its own self-generated Enterprise Trial license.
+This differs from a distributed deployment running a Splunk Enterprise license, where you will configure a license master to host all licenses.